Camille Saint-Saëns: Orchestral works

 Saint-Saëns's four symphonic poems follow the model of those by Liszt, though, in Sackville-West's and Shawe-Taylor's view, without the "vulgar blatancy" to which the earlier composer was prone.
 The most popular of the four is Danse macabre (1874) depicting skeletons dancing at midnight.
 Saint-Saëns generally achieved his orchestral effects by deft harmonisation rather than exotic instrumentation, but in this piece he featured the xylophone prominently, representing the rattling bones of the dancers.
 Le Rouet d'Omphale (1871) was composed soon after the horrors of the Commune, but its lightness and delicate orchestration give no hint of recent tragedies.
 Rees rates Phaéton (1873) as the finest of the symphonic poems, belying the composer's professed indifference to melody, (Note: Saint-Saëns wrote in his book Musical Memories, "He who does not get absolute pleasure from a simple series of well-constructed chords, beautiful only in their arrangement, is not really fond of music.") and inspired in its depiction of the mythical hero and his fate.
 A critic at the time of the premiere took a different view, hearing in the piece "the noise of a hack coming down from Montmartre" rather than the galloping fiery horses of Greek legend that inspired the piece.
 The last of the four symphonic poems, La jeunesse d'Hercule ("Hercules's Youth", 1877) was the most ambitious of the four, which, Harding suggests, is why it is the least successful.
 In the judgment of the critic Roger Nichols these orchestral works, which combine striking melodies, strength of construction and memorable orchestration "set new standards for French music and were an inspiration to such young composers as Ravel".

-Saint-Saëns wrote a one-act ballet, Javot (1896), the score for the film L'assassinat du duc de Guise (1908), (Note: This music is sometimes cited as the first score composed for a film, but there were earlier examples.
+Saint-Saëns wrote a one-act ballet, Javotte (1896), the score for the film L'assassinat du duc de Guise (1908), (Note: This music is sometimes cited as the first score composed for a film, but there were earlier examples.
 The first known original orchestral score written to accompany a silent film was Herman Finck's music for a 1904 Pathé release, Marie Antoinette, scored for an orchestra of more than forty players.
 Encore magazine commented at the time on Finck's "harmonious pen" in providing the music for the film.) and incidental music to a dozen plays between 1850 and 1916.
 Three of these scores were for revivals of classics by Molière and Racine, for which Saint-Saëns's deep knowledge of French baroque scores was reflected in his scores, in which he incorporated music by Lully and Charpentier.